pmusau17/rtreach_f1tenth/README.md

  [1.931151,0.000000,1.249570,0.000000]
 ```

-If that test worked.
-Smile, take a breath and let's have some fun with ROS.
-If not feel free to send me an email and we will see what we can do.
+If that test worked, smile, take a breath and let's have some fun with ROS.
+If not feel free to send me an [email](mailto:patrick.musau@vanderbilt.edu) and we will see what we can do.

 ### Using rtreach with the F1Tenth simulator

-This assumes that you have the F1Tenth Simulator installed.
+The platform that we seek to use these techniques on is a 1/10 scale autonomous race car named the [F1Tenth](https://f1tenth.org/).
+The platform was inspired as an international competition for researchers, engineers, and autonomous systems enthusiasts originally founded ath University of Pennsylvania in 2016.
+Our initial implmentation is done in simulation but we are also planning on doing this on the hardware platform.
+Thus, This assumes that you have the F1Tenth Simulator installed.
 If not please install it by following the instructions available [here](https://github.com/pmusau17/Platooning-F1Tenth).

 Once that is installed, create the ros package: